ugurcanozalp/td3-sac-bipedal-walker-hardcore-v3/README.md

-# ddpg-bipedal-walker
+# ddpg-td3-bipedal-walker-v3
-Various architecture implementations for solving BipedalWalker-v3 of GYM on PyTorch.
+Various architectures and RL methods implementations for solving BipedalWalker-v3 of GYM on PyTorch.

 # How to
 Create new python environment and First install requirements. (python 3.6)